 Wendy is a listener and a gifted caregiver.
 Within minutes she has the ability to make a stranger feel like they have been a cherished member of the family.
 “The meaning of life is simple,” she states, “love one another.
 It doesn’t need to be any more complicated.”

 “I believe that we are faced with a series of great opportunities” she continues, “they often are brilliantly disguised as impossible situations.”

-Ashley and her husband Christian live in Champlin, MN with their two dogs.
-She is a college student studying Exercise Science and believes strongly in the body’s ability to heal itself.
-She specializes in personal training and has competed in bodybuilding competitions and helped others achieve things that they never thought possible.
+Ashley holds a degree in Exercise Science and is Certified in Functional Genomics, She believes strongly in the body’s ability to heal itself.
+Ashley specializes in personal training and has competed in bodybuilding competitions and helped others achieve things that they never thought possible.
 “I want to impact people’s lives in a positive way and leave them believing in themselves and more hopeful than ever.”

-Ashley has quickly become our of our primary patient care coordinators.
+Ashley has quickly become one of our primary patient care coordinators.
 Her giftedness in helping and her outgoing, caring attitude is evident to all she meets.

 Look for Ashley to be helping with therapies and educating you in use of the Rife and other services.

 Jennifer lives with her husband and two adorable girls in Minnesota.
 Her main love is to spend time with her family and volunteer and her children's school.

 Jennifer spent years working in customer service, event planning, and corporate services before coming here.
 She may be one of the first faces you'll see when entering our clinic and you will be taken with her ability to make you feel loved.